 Zudiyeva told CPJ that while Temeryanov’s name has not been included on Crimean Solidarity’s recent reporting, he had worked as a correspondent and camera operator for multiple reporting projects on political trials in the peninsula since 2019.

-Zudiyeva told CPJ that Temeryanov received an accreditation from Grani in 2020.
+Zudiyeva said that Temeryanov received an accreditation from Grani in 2020.
 CPJ emailed Grani for comment but did not receive any reply.

 Temeryanov was previously detained in November 2020 while covering a protest in Simferopol and fined 2,000 rubles (US$32) for allegedly failing to comply with COVID-19 regulations, Zudiyeva told CPJ.
-He was detained again in November 2021 while on editorial assignment and arrested for 14 days for allegedly participating in a protest, according to a Krym.Realii report and Zudiyeva.
+He was arrested again in November 2021 while on editorial assignment and detained for 14 days for allegedly participating in a protest, according to a Krym.Realii report and Zudiyeva.

-In October 2022, CPJ called the Russian Ministry of Interior, but nobody answered the phone.
-CPJ emailed the press service of the Russian Prosecutor General’s Office but did not receive any replies.
+In October 2023, CPJ emailed the press service of the Russian Prosecutor General’s Office for comment but did not receive any replies.